 Bram (Abraham Jacob) Kooperberg, born in 1896, came from an old Jewish-Dutch family and was an engineer by profession.
 The city of Rijswijk is located in the proximity of Den Haag.
+Elsa and Bram lived in Oranjelaan 40, Rijswijk.
 A large proportion of the population was Jewish.
 Elsa and Bram had two children, Theo (Theodor), who was named after his grandfather on his mother's side, was born in 1930.
 The next year Bea (Bethrina) was born, whose first name was reminiscent of her Oma Kooperberg.
 Even after the Nazis took over the government in Germany the Kooperberg family apparently felt safe in Holland.
+An old list of furniture shows that the family was able to live an upper middle class life till the Nazis arrived.
 In 1962 Else's brother Alfred wrote to the State Office for Reparations:

 “My sister had no plans to emigrate abroad with her family.
 She was well-off in Holland, and my mother planned to move in with her and to take all her possessions with her. (…) My brother-in-law was of the opinion that Holland would remain neutral in the conflict, as it had during the first World War.”

 The German invasion of the Netherlands in 1940 however destroyed that hope and brought about the murder of the Jewish population in this neighboring country.
 Else, Bethrina and Theodor Kopperberg were deported to Auschwitz.
-The date of the deaths of Bea and Theo was documented on October 19, 1942, the date of death from Else is not documented.
+Their date of the deaths was documented on October 19, 1942.
 Abraham Kooperberg had to perform compulsory labor at camp Wiesau in Lower Silesia, where the prisoners worked in mines (copper mining) and in road-building.
 He died on April 30, 1944.

 With packed suitcases